sophiavanvalkenburg/travel-graph/README.md

 simple command line python script for creating travel itineraries + finding least expensive route.

-this project was motivated by the fact that while there are many websites that allow the user to find cheap flights, I had difficulty finding anything that helps the user find cheap *itineraries*. while many websites such as Expedia, STATravel, etc allow the user to search for multiple flights, they require the user to specify the itinerary in advance. so this tool is useful if you are planning a trip that includes many destinations, but visits can have a flexible order for the sake
+this project was motivated by the fact that while there are many websites that allow the user to find cheap flights, there does not seem to be many that help the user find cheap *itineraries*. while many websites such as Expedia, STATravel, etc allow the user to search for multiple flights, they require the user to specify the itinerary in advance. so this tool is useful if you are planning a trip that includes many destinations, but visits can have a flexible order for the sake